fernando24164/Data-Pipeline/README.md

-# 🚧 Data Pipeline Project: The Wild West of Data Wrangling 🤠 (WIP)
+# 🚧 Data Pipeline Project: The Wild West of Data Wrangling 🤠

 A simple data pipeline for loading, transforming, and exporting CSV data.